apache/samza/docs/README.md

       _docs/local-site-test.sh

+Run this script after starting the site server with the `serve` command above.
+Otherwise, you may see some errors when trying to view versioned content.
-The local-site-test.sh script must be run every time a change is made to versioned content locally in order to trigger a refresh with Jekyll.
+In addition, the local-site-test.sh script must be run every time a change is made to versioned content locally in order to trigger a refresh with Jekyll.

 Keep in mind that versioned content in older versions links to samza.apache.org, not the localhost:4000.
 This is because they are not updated by your branch and are using the values in SVN instead.